 - If you love apple crisp but don’t want to bother with making it, store-bought granola is the perfect solution!
 Add the cooked apples to a bowl, top with a generous layer of your favorite granola, and then top it with a bit of ice cream or whipped cream.

 - Cinnamon-cooked apples are one of my favorite additions to a yogurt bowl, especially when I’m feeling all the fall vibes.
-I use Skyr or Greek protein for an extra boost of protein, and my favorite high-fiber granola is not only delicious and satisfying but also high in protein and fiber and rich in nutrient-dense nuts.
+I use Skyr or Greek protein for an extra boost of protein, and my favorite high-fiber granola is not only delicious and satisfying but also high in protein, fiber, and rich in nutrient-dense nuts.

 - Once the apples have cooled slightly, store them in a covered container in the refrigerator for up to 5 days.
 I do not recommend freezing these, as cooked or raw apples tend to deteriorate once frozen and then thawed.